How to Choose a Paver Contractor for Your Project

 How can I check if a contractor is properly licensed?

-You can ask the contractor directly for their license number and verify it with your state’s licensing board.
+Ask for their license number and verify it through your state’s contractor licensing board website or phone system.

 What materials should a good paver contractor offer?